 Last updated on July 16th, 2018 at 12:39 pm

 Rio de Janiero, Brazil, is known for many things: the Christ the Reedemer statue atop Corcovado Mountain, the breathtaking panoramas from Sugar Loaf Mountain, the sights and sounds of Rio Carnival, the Plataforma Samba Shows, and exciting nightlife.
 But quite possibly the most famous thing of all are the Rio Brazil Beaches.

 There are 40 kilometers of beaches on the Rio coastline where you can sink your toes in the sand and enjoy the strong Brazilian sunshine.
 Here you will learn about the 4 main beaches: Leblon, Ipanema, Copacabana and Leme.

 Rio Brazil Beach: Leblon

-Leblon is an exclusive beach frequented by the wealthy and dotted with high-end bars, restaurants and shopping.
+Leblon is an exclusive beach frequented by the wealthy and dotted with high-end bars, restaurants, and shopping.
 This beautiful Rio Brazil beach is a great area for families because there tends to be fewer crowds and most importantly, the Baixo Baby area.
-This is an enclosed area toys and games for young children, and also hosts a baby changing station.
-For adults there are organized sports activities, wide sidewalks for walking, and interesting shops to peruse.
+This is enclosed area toys and games for young children, and also hosts a baby changing station.
+For adults, there are organized sports activities, wide sidewalks for walking, and interesting shops to peruse.